 11. Have a picnic at Ellen Scripps Park

 Wide expanses of grass and plenty of sitting benches make Ellen Browning Scripps Park on Coast Blvd. a terrific place for an afternoon picnic that’s close to both La Jolla Cove and the Children’s Pool.
-You’ll have your pick of both sun and shade (the park is home to the famous Lorax tree!) and there is plenty of room to spread out a blanket and a yummy lunch.
+You’ll have your pick of both sun and shade (the park is home to the famous Dr. Seuss Lorax tree!) and there is plenty of room to spread out a blanket and a yummy lunch.

 Sprinkled throughout the UCSD campus are several unique works of outdoor art.
 Ranging from neon lights to a house perched precariously atop a building and a bear made from boulders, these 18 pieces are hidden gems – and finding each of them makes for a great day of exploration!
 Did you know you can enter the Fallen Star house?
 Entrance is free and open to the public on Tuesday and Thursdays from 11-3pm.
 Follow this printable map and start exploring!